Some new CAT(0) free-by-cyclic groups: (Non-)Examples and the Construction

 Gersten's first observation is to rewrite this group as a double HNN extension of $\langle a,t\rangle \cong \mathbb{Z}^2$ with $b$ and $c$ as stable letters.
 He does this by rewriting the relators.

-This observation generalizes: every polynomially-growing free-by-cyclic group that can be represented by an improved relative train track (IRTT) or completely-split relative train track map (CT) admits a \emph{hierarchy,} a repeated graph-of-groups decomposition with cyclic edge stabilizers and polynomially-growing free-by-cyclic groups of lower rank as vertex stabilizers, terminating with $\mathbb{Z}^2$.
-Levitt records this fact in the case of IRTTs as~\cite[Definition 1.1]{Levitt}; in the case of CTs it follows from \cite[Lemma 4.21]{FeighnHandel}.
+This observation generalizes: every thick free-by-cyclic group has a finite-index subgroup that admits a \emph{cyclic hierarchy,} a repeated graph-of-groups decomposition with cyclic edge stabilizers and thick free-by-cyclic groups of lower rank as vertex stabilizers, terminating with $\mathbb{Z}^2$.
+Levitt records this fact as~\cite[Definition 1.1]{Levitt}.
 This allows for arguments by induction.

 We return to Gersten's proof.
-Suppose, aiming for a contradiction, that $F_3\rtimes_\psi\mathbb{Z}$ acts properly by semi-simple isometries on a $\cato$ metric space $X$.
+Suppose, aiming for a contradiction, that $F_3\rtimes_\Theta\mathbb{Z}$ acts properly by semi-simple isometries on a $\cato$ metric space $X$.
 By the Flat Torus Theorem~\cite[Theorem II.7.1, p.
 244]{theBible}, there is an isometrically embedded Euclidean plane $Y\subset X$.
 This plane is preserved by $H = \langle a,t \rangle$, which acts on $Y$ by translation, and the quotient $Y/H$ is a $2$-torus.

 Fix a point $p \in Y$.
-The content of the HNN extension is that in $F_3\rtimes_\psi\mathbb{Z}$, $t$, $at$ and $a^2t$ are all conjugate, so in the action of $H$ on $Y$, these elements have the same translation length.
-Thus there is a circle of radius $d(p,t.p)$ in $Y$ centered at $p$ that meets the point $t.p$, $at.p$ and $a^2t.p$.
-But on the other hand, these three points lie along an axis for the translation action of $a$.
+The content of the HNN extension is that in $F_3\rtimes_\Theta\mathbb{Z}$, $t$, $at$ and $a^2t$ are all conjugate, so in the action of $H$ on $Y$, these elements have the same translation length.
+Thus there is a circle of radius $d(p,t.p)$ in $Y$ centered at $p$ that meets the points $t.p$, $at.p$ and $a^2t.p$.
+But on the other hand, these three points lie on an axis for the translation action of $a$.
 But in Euclidean geometry, a straight line cannot meet a circle in three points.
 See \Cref{gerstenfig}.

 The lesson here is that in order for an HNN extension of a $\cato$ group with cyclic associated subgroups to be a $\cato$ group, there must be a ``good reason'' for the generators of the associated cyclic subgroups to have the same translation length.